cb-nw-4/m1-1-htmlcss-html/__workshop/exercise-1/1-questions.md

 </html>

 ## Q4 - Can a `button` be a child of a `button`?
 Explain your reasoning
+No, it is not valid to put a <button> inside a <button> element. <button> tab should contain phrasing content.
+There must be no interactive content descendant and no descendant with the tabindex attribute specified.

 ## Q5 - What is the most generic tag you can use?